WebAccessVL: Violation-Aware VLM for Web Accessibility: Introduction

-In this work, we create a dataset consisting of 2,500 webpage HTMLs, of which we manually correct each HTML to better follow WCAG2 standards.
+In this work, we create a dataset consisting of 1,500 webpage HTMLs.
+We then manually correct websites' HTML to better follow WCAG 2.0 standards and use these as ground-truth annotations.
 Each HTML takes around 7 to 10 minutes to edit.
 For evaluation, we introduce quantitative metrics to study the accessibility (\# of violations) and faithfulness to the original input (similarity in rendering).
 Finally, we benchmark existing open-API and open-weight LLMs and VLMs.

-With paired data, a baseline is to directly perform supervised fine-tuning (SFT), \ie, HTML as input, and generate a more WCAG2-compliant HTML.
-Differently, we propose to train the model to be \textit{violation aware}.
-Unlike SFT, we introduce the number of violations as an additional input to the VLM.
-As the model is violation-aware, at test-time, we incorporate negative guidance sampling to encourage the model to generate HTML with fewer violations; See~\figref{fig:pipeline} for an overview.
-Finally, we conduct extensive experiments across 17 models, including LLMs and VLMs, and train our violation-conditioned VLM on open-source models to assess the effectiveness.
-Our proposed model reduces violations by 73.9\% compared with GPT-5, which has the lowest number of violations out of the baselines.
+For paired data, a baseline is to perform supervised fine-tuning (SFT), \ie, take an HTML document as input and generate a more WCAG2-compliant HTML document.
+In contrast, we propose training the model to be \textit{violation-aware} by conditioning on parsed violation reports that describe specific issues detected in the input HTML.
+This conditioning has two key benefits: (a) it guides the model to focus on editing the flagged elements rather than generic accessibility edits that may inadvertently edit unrelated components, and (b) it enables an iterative checker-in-the-loop refinement strategy (at test time) where the model receives feedback on the remaining violations and progressively corrects them.
+Additionally, we incorporate classifier-free guidance to amplify the effect of violation conditioning; See~\figref{fig:pipeline} for an overview.
+We conduct extensive experiments across 17 models, including LLMs and VLMs.
+Our violation-conditioned VLM achieves 0.211 violations per website (Gemma 3) and 0.244 (Llama 3.2 Vision), an 87\% reduction compared with GPT-5 (1.68 violations), which has the lowest count among baselines.
+More importantly, we maintain 90\% structural accuracy versus GPT-5's 0.5\%, demonstrating that our method preserves design while fixing accessibility.

-{ \bf Our main contributions are as follows}: \begin{itemize} \item We formulate the task of website accessibility as image-conditioned program synthesis and create a dataset (WebAccessVL) of paired HTMLs for training and evaluation on this task. \item We propose a violation-conditioned VLM, which adapts pre-trained VLMs to improve web accessibility. \item Through extensive experiments, we show that VLMs outperform LLM for this task and the effectiveness of our approach over baselines. \end{itemize}
+{\bf Our main contributions are as follows}: \begin{enumerate}[topsep=0pt] \item We formulate the task of website accessibility as image-conditioned program synthesis and create a dataset (WebAccessVL) of paired HTMLs for training and evaluation on this task. \item We propose a violation-conditioned VLM, which adapts pre-trained VLMs for web accessibility.
+The design incorporates the violation description into the conditioning and hence enables a test-time refinement approach to further improve performance. \item Through extensive experiments, we show that VLMs outperform LLMs for this task and the effectiveness of our approach over baselines. \end{enumerate}